91ÉçÇø

 Abstract: Climate change has resulted in an increase in the global mean temperature.
 In recent decades, Canada has seen a rise in the frequency, duration, and intensity of heat waves.
 In order to provide patient care and health care delivery with broader strategies for mitigating and adapting to rising temperatures, a comprehensive understanding of the wide range of health impacts of extreme heat exposure is crucial.

-Classified as: DEEP, Department of Equity Ethics and Policy, SPGH, School of Population and Global Health, FMHS, hs-communications, climate change
+Classified as: DEEP, Department of Equity Ethics and Policy, SPGH, School of Population and Global Health, FMHS, hs-communications, climate change, Sustainability

 Friday, June 20, 2025